guardian/guardian-management-play/readme.md

 You may have a mongoDB requests metric, which is a child of the overall HTTP request:

-`object MongoRequests extends TimingMetric("requests", "mongodb", "Mongodb Requests", "Mongo request timer", Some("api"))`
+`object MongoRequests extends TimingMetric("requests", "mongodb", "Mongodb Requests", "Mongo request timer", Some(Requests))`

 This allows Ganglia to give the proportion of time of the HTTP request taken talking to mongo.
 You could have another:

-`object MongoRequests extends TimingMetric("requests", "oracle", "Oracle Requests", "Oracle request timer", Some("api"))`
+`object MongoRequests extends TimingMetric("requests", "oracle", "Oracle Requests", "Oracle request timer", Some(Requests))`

 Ganglia would now be able to show you propertions of each DB request as a proportion of total HTTP time.